[Moderate revision–posted 12/22/21 (replaces 10/3/19 edition)]

 PURPOSE: This Operating Policy/Procedure (OP) establishes a standard university procedure for room numbering.
 This OP is necessary to ensure compliance with codes and to maintain university construction standards as required by the state Legislature and the Board of Regents.

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Managing Director of Planning & Administration with substantive revisions forwarded through the Assistant Vice President for Operations and the Vice Chancellor for Facilities Planning and Construction to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Managing Director of Planning and Administration with substantive revisions forwarded through the Associate Vice President for Operations and the Vice Chancellor for Facilities Planning & Construction to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 The policy and procedures outlined in this document are designed for consistency in room numbering, with some flexibility for special cases.
 The Texas Higher Education Coordinating Board (THECB) requires that all rooms be identified by a unique alphabetic or numeric code.
 Consistency and accuracy are important for the purposes of emergency signage and ease of wayfinding for first responders in the event of an incident.
 This comprehensive plan meets the university's needs and supports room numbering standards.